Owen Cheung: Anecdote

 On December 25, 2017, Cheung and his friend Brian Tse Tung-man were shopping when they were hit by a tent that flew down from a shopping mall and were sent to the hospital.
 Later, Cheung joked: "Although I have always regarded Brian Tse Tung-man as my girlfriend, I will not dare to ask him out on Christmas Day anymore, for fear that he will overpower me."
 In November 2019, during the rehearsal of the anniversary celebration, Cheung was hit on the shoulder by a video camera and was injured again.
 He had to be sent to the hospital for examination.
 He continued to be called the Hell's Black King by some media.
 In addition, the reason why netizens call Cheung the King of Hell is that he often only wins meager prizes when participating in game shows.
 For example, in the third series of "Do Did Eat", although Cheung and his partner won 2,200 points, he chose a country with a low exchange rate in the exchange rate game and only won HK$1.74, becoming the guest with the lowest prize money in the series.

-Emotional live
+Personal life

 Cheung dated former TVB artist Apple Chan Tsz-yau for more than five years.
 They were both students of the 25th Artist Training Class.
 However, in April 2018, they each announced their breakup on social media and stressed that there was no third party involved.

 In August 2019, Cheung admitted in a radio interview that he was dating actress Renci Yeung Sz-wing, says he loves blowing his girlfriend's hair.